stellar-deprecated/docs/learn/concepts/fees.md

 * offers
 * signers

 Currently the base reserve amount is set to 100,000,000 stroops (10 XLM) and can evolve via consensus.
-For more details, see [versioning] (./versioning.md).
+For more details, see [versioning](./versioning.md).

 You can calculate an account's minimum balance using the following formula:
 (2 + number_of_additional_entries)*base_reserve